fosteeco/React-contact-app-udemy-project/dev-journal.md

 ## 61. Register & Login Forms

 Register and login forms created in the comoponents/auth folder.
 Also added links to them in the navbar.
 Seems like I've got some styling issues.
 Forms look different than the tutorial.

+## 62. Alert Context, State & Component

+Alert context, state, component, and reducer implemented.
+Form validation can be done through the markup or one of our alerts.
+I think I prefer the minLength attribute in the markup.
+Writing more code seems unnecessary.